hillc255/Masks/README.md

 ## Motivation

-Designed as project for Udemy's Complete Python Bootcamp course 2020 during the Coronavirus (COVID-19) lockdown and manditory wearing of facemasks in public.
+Designed as a project for Udemy's Complete Python Bootcamp course 2020 during the Coronavirus (COVID-19) lockdown and manditory wearing of facemasks in public.

 ## Installation and Documentation